ShengBoyuan/algopractice/README.md

 # 2022-12-21 22:42:33
 It seems that LeetCode doesn't have basic sorting problems.
 Basic sortings are really easy to forget, maybe I need to review them occasionally.

+# 2022-12-23 00:09:07
+When I first learned these sortings as a college student, I got a particular fondness for Radix Sort.
+I was deeply impressed by its clever approach which I never thought of.
+So I implement this No.10 sorting first, though it's not very popular like Quick Sort.